kensho-technologies/graphql-compiler/docs/source/index.rst

 In the GraphQL schema above:

-- :code:`Animal` represents a concrete, (non-abstract), vertex.
-For relational databases, we think of tables as the concrete vertices.
+- :code:`Animal` represents a concrete, (non-abstract), vertex type.
+For relational databases, we think of tables as the concrete vertex types.
-- :code:`name` is a **property field** which represents a property of the :code:`Animal` vertex.
+- :code:`name` is a **property field** which represents a property of the :code:`Animal` vertex type.
 Think of property fields as leaf fields that represent concrete data.
-- :code:`out_Animal_LivesIn` is a **vertex field** which represents an outbound edge to a vertex in the graph.
+- :code:`out_Animal_LivesIn` is a **vertex field** which represents an outbound edge to a vertex type in the graph.
 For graph databases, edges can be automatically generated from the database schema.
 However, for relational databases, edges currently have to be manually specified.
 See :doc:`SQL <databases/sql>` for more information.